 Social proof can be a powerful tool.
 It builds credibility and can give you an instant boost in revenue.
 But one of the most common questions online business owners ask is, “What types of social proof exist, and how can I best use them on my site?”

-That’s why, today, we’re going to give you 35 social proof examples that you can start putting on your website now.
+That’s why, today, we’re going to give you over 35 social proof examples that you can start putting on your website now.

 Since this will be such an in-depth resource for online social proof examples, we’ve broken it up into 3 categories: